CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Replacement Parts

-recommend the use of genuine parts whenever you have maintenance done.
-These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of the performance.
+We recommend the use of genuine parts whenever you have maintenance done.
+These original-design replacement parts are manufactured to the same standards as the original parts, so you can be confident of their performance.
 The use of replacement parts that are not of the original design and quality may impair the effectiveness of your emission control system.

 Maintenance